budinero/faguilera/content/post/matlab-tips/index.md

 > Tested with _Debian Trixie_ GNU/Linux / KDE/Plasma / MATLAB 2013a.

 #### Error:
-When using a dark theme in Linux, Simulink has a broken color scheme.
+Simulink has a broken color scheme when using dark theme in Linux.

 ![simulink_dark](simulink_dark.png)

 #### Solution:
-Simulink uses some elements of Qt, so some configurations can be changed with environment variables.
+Simulink uses some Qt libraries, so some configurations can be changed with environment variables.
 Theme preferences are defined in the ~/.config folder, thus simple steps can be followed to use MATLAB with its default light theme and system dark theme (using KDE).

 1. Close any MATLAB instance